MewPurPur/GodSVG/README.md

 5. Push to the branch: `git push origin implement-gradients`
 6. Create a new pull request and describe your changes in detail.

-Since the app is in early development, tidiness is not of utmost importance, so feel free to use a different PR workflow (but the above is still preferable).
+Since the app is in early development, tidiness is not as important as work being done, so feel free to use a different PR workflow you're comfortable with.
 To report bugs, use Github's issue form.
-If features are proposed, please provide a mock-up UI or implementation details.
+Before contributing features, please make sure to first post a proposal in Issues and have it approved.

 ## License